danvuk567/danvuk567/README.md

 # 🔨 Core Data skills

+* Data Integration, API integration, ETL/ELT development, Spreadsheet/Flat file consolidation using Python, Power Query M, VBA, and other industry ETL tools such as Informatica.
+* Data analysis using Python, Advanced Excel and Excel VBA.
 * Database development, querying data, and ad-hoc data analysis using SQL.
-* Data Integration, API integration, and ETL/ELT development using Python, Power Query M, VBA, and other industry ETL tools such as Informatica.
 * Reports and Dashboard development using Power BI, Advanced Excel and Excel VBA.
-* Data analysis using Python, Advanced Excel and Excel VBA.
 * Data validation and testing (unit, smoke, integration, regression) using SQL and Python.
 * Data processing and scheduling automation using Unix/Linux Bash, PowerShell, Power Automate, and Python.